Incense in India

 India is the world's main incense producing country, and is also a major exporter to other countries.
-In India, incense sticks are called Agarbatti (Agar-wood: from Dravidian Tamil agil, agir, Sanskrit varti, meaning "stick".
-An older term "Dhūpavarti" is more commonly used in ancient and medieval texts which encompasses various types of stick incense recipes.
-Incense is part of the cottage industry in India and important part of many religions in the region since ancient times.
+In India, incense sticks are called agarbatti (Agar-wood: from Dravidian) Tamil agil, agir, Sanskrit varti, meaning "stick".)
+An older term "Dhūpavarti" is used in ancient and medieval texts which encompasses various types of stick incense recipes.
+Incense is part of the cottage industry in India and an important element of many religions in the region since ancient times.
 The method of incense making with a bamboo stick as a core originated in India at the end of the 19th century, largely replacing the rolled, extruded or shaped method which is still used in India for dhoop.

 Dhūpa (incense) and gandhā (perfumes) are two of five accessories of religious worship in Hinduism, Jainism and Buddhism; others being puṣpa (flowers), dīpa (lamp) and nivedya (food).
 Worshipping deities with these five accessories is generally considered as a way for achieving the four ends of human life; dharma, artha, kama and moksha.